-- According to the DEA (Drug Enforcement Agency), Dilaudid has the analgesic potency of 2-8 times that of morphine.
+- According to the DEA (Drug Enforcement Agency), Dilaudid has an analgesic potency of 2-8 times that of morphine.

 - When taken orally, the relief of pain takes approximately 30 minutes.
 However, when taken via IV or other means, the ease of pain can occur within 5-10 minutes.

 - Dilaudid comes in tablets, suppositories, oral solutions, and liquid form for IV and IM (Intra-Muscular) injections.

 - Dilaudid metabolizes in the liver and is excreted in the urine.